(MIA / KIA) Hawke's Bay, NZ

 Built by Lockheed.
 Constructors number 6613.
 Royal Air Force (RAF) serial number FH323.
-Assigned U. S. Army Air Force (USAAF) Hudson serial number 41-37124.
+Assigned U. S. Army Air Force (USAAF) as A-29-LO Hudson serial number 41-37124.
 Disassembled and shipped overseas from California to New Zealand on Parrakoola.

 On April 27, 1942 assigned to the Royal New Zealand Air Force (RNZAF) as Hudson NZ2054.
 Reassembled as Unit 13 at Harewood.
 During May 1942, assigned to 3 Squadron at Whenuapai Airfield and then Henderson Field.
 No known nickname or nose art.

-On December 18, 1942 took off from Henderson Field on Guadalcanal at 4:50am piloted by Flight Sergeant Norman John Newall on a patrol mission over enemy territory, and was not heard from again.
+On December 18, 1942 at 4:50am took off from Henderson Field on Guadalcanal at piloted by Flight Sergeant Norman J. Newall on a patrol mission over enemy territory.
 The weather was good with 15/20 mile visibility and few scattered showers.
 When this aircraft failed to return it was officially listed as Missing In Action (MIA).
-It is unknown if this aircraft was lost to enemy fighters, anti-aircraft fire or other causes.
+It is unknown if this Hudson was lost due to enemy fighters, anti-aircraft fire or other causes.
 Presumed to have been lost over Rekata Bay on Santa Isabel Island.

 Subsequent searches failed to find any trace of the aircraft or its crew.
 A U. S. Marine Corps (USMC) scout plane claimed to observe a crashed Hudson off Rekata Bay at 7:45.

 On August 5, 1945, PB2B-1 Catalina NZ4051 piloted by Smith took off from Halavo Bay Seaplane Base and landed at Rekata Bay.
 Crew members went ashore with a rubber raft and search for this aircraft and the remains of the crew.
 The team determined this Hudson had crashed two miles from Suavana Point and located the wreckage, but none of the crew or their remains.